 Python RegEx

-RegEx is short for regular expression.
-It is a sequence of characters that defines a search pattern.
-RegEx is used to find the specified pattern in a string.
+In Python, RegEx is short for regular expression.
+RegEx is a sequence of characters that defines a search pattern.
+It is used to search for and manipulate text strings based on patterns, rather than exact matches of specific characters.

 import re